-In determining the actual cost of making copies, we factor in employee time, the cost of the materials onto which we are copying the data (paper, CD, DVD, etc.), and mailing costs (if any).
+☐ Inspection ☐ Copies ☐ Inspection and copies Note: inspection is free, for copies we charge \$0.25 per page for up to 100 pages (\$0.50 two sided up to 50 pages) or employee time, the cost of the materials onto which we are copying the data (paper, CD, DVD, etc.), and mailing costs (if any).
 If your request is for copies of data that we cannot reproduce ourselves, such as photographs, we will charge you the actual cost we must pay an outside vendor for the copies.

-The cost of employee time to search for data, retrieve data, and make copies will be calculated at the actual hourly rate of the employee.
+The cost of employee time to make copies is calculated at the actual hourly rate of the employee.
+Description of data requested: